-For kids ages 9-12, take in the best middle school books and late elementary reads of 2015.
+For kids ages 9-12, take in the best middle school books and late elementary reads of the year.

 Find the best middle school books of 2015 at your local library or purchase through the affiliate links provided for your convenience.

 My kiddo, who has struggled with dyslexia, has become a voracious reader!

 We are seriously sining our teeth into this level of reading… but now that he’s reading on his own, I don’t always get to read these stories to him.

 But why not spend some time with your kiddo reading these aloud.

 It’s a terrific way to share the love of reading and spend quality time with your kiddo.

 One day, Magnus Chase is tracked down by an uncle he barely knows-a man his mother claimed was dangerous.